showrav-ansary/Programming-Contest-Data-Structure-and-Algorithm-by-Md.-Mahbubul-Hasan/LightOJ/1433/en.md

 => cosθ = (OA²+OB²-AB²)/2*OA*OB
 => θ = arccos ((OA²+OB²-AB²)/2*OA*OB)
 ```
-Now we have the necessary values and we can plug into the formula.
+We again use the _distance_ formula for each line and now we have the necessary values that we can plug into the _arc length_ formula.

 The above implementation is `accepted`.